How To Edit Your WordPress User Profile

 Google Hangouts is an instant messaging and video chat platform developed by Google.
 It replaces three messaging products that Google had previously implemented within its services, including Google Talk, Google+ Messenger (formerly: Huddle), and Hangouts, a video chat system present within Google+ …

-Useful Tip: If you plan to run webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a business-level video conferencing platform on your WP site with Google Hangouts:
+Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you create a professional webinar platform on your WordPress site using Google Hangouts:

-Tip #1: Check that Show Toolbar when viewing site is enabled in the Toolbar section of your Profile page …
+Tip #1: Make sure that Show Toolbar when viewing site is enabled in the Toolbar subsection of your Profile area …

 As mentioned earlier, you can add a Nickname and/or select a different name to display as the author of your posts …

-Once you have set this up, a link to the author displaying your selected nickname will be added to every post published on your site …
+Once you have done this, a link to the author displaying your selected nickname will be added to every post published on your site …

-Clicking on the author link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors publishing content on your site) and see other content that you (or your guest authors) have published …
+This link takes your site visitors to the Author Archives section, where people can learn more about you (or about other authors publishing content on your site) and see other blog posts that you (or your guest users) have published …

-You can also insert links and text formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to blog readers …
+You can even add links and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …

-To do this just add HTML formatted content into the About Yourself > Biographical Info text box in your Profile section …
+To do this just type HTML formatted content into the About Yourself > Biographical Info field in your Profile section …

 Tip #3 (Advanced User): How To Hide User Profile Fields

 If you plan to run a website that restricts what users can do, you can install a free WordPress plugin called Hide User Profile Fields that automatically hides the following fields from your site’s user profiles and creation pages when activated:

 - Keyboard Shortcuts